Understand navigation principles, tools, and celestial methods.

 Centuries of progress in navigation have helped put humans on the moon and spacecraft on a comet.
 This course will explain how we got there, and how that progress enables you to get where you’re going today.

-• The story of John Harrison and The Longitude Prize
+Learn navigation’s history, including the story of John Harrison and The Longitude Prize

 Your Instructor